Miftahetdin Akmulla: Biography

-The reason for Miftahetdin’s imprisonment was, according to researchers, the fact that he was considered to be a Bashkir hiding from military service among Kazakhs.
+The reason for Miftahetdin's imprisonment was, according to researchers, the fact that he was considered to be a Bashkir hiding from military service among Kazakhs.
 Only the intercession of the rich Kazakh Mukhamedyar helped him to be released.
 Among Kazakhs, Miftakhetdin was known as a sage and akyn (poet), was engaged in craft, taught children.
 He participated in aitysh (poetry competitions), which were arranged among the Kazakhs.

 Miftahetdin was twice married.
 The first wife died in his native village, after which Akmulla left his native village.
-The second wife of the poet was Safia daughter of Yuldybai from the village of Suleiman (Uchalinsky district of Bashkortostan).
+The second wife of the poet was Safiə daughter of Yuldybai from the village of Suleiman (Uchalinsky district of Bashkortostan).

 The young woman suffered from a lack of her own housing, constant moving, and when they ended up in her native land, she ran away from her husband.
 A Muslim court allowed a woman to leave her husband because he led the life of a wanderer.